 The Endocrine Society suggests that all adults who are vitamin D deficient i.e. <50nmol/L be treated with 50,000 IU of vitamin D once a week for 8 weeks to achieve a blood level of 25(OH)D above 50nmol/L, followed by maintenance therapy of 1500-2000 IU/day.3

 Recommendations on treatment of vitamin D deficiency

-National Osteoporosis Society (NOS) recommendations for treatment of vitamin D deficiency:2
+The Royal Osteoporosis Society (ROS) recommendations for treatment of vitamin D deficiency:2

 1. Loading regimens for treatment of deficiency up to a total of approximately 300,000 IU over several weeks.